 The Truth About Pricing

 Neither auction results nor dealer prices represent absolute truth.
 Both reflect specific market conditions, participant motivations, and countless variables.
-Market value exists as a range, not a point—both auction and dealer prices fall somewhere within that range.
+Market value exists as a range, not a point—both prices fall somewhere within that range.

 Informed collectors use both sources to triangulate reasonable values.
-When auction results, dealer prices, and catalog values align, confidence in value increases.
+When auction results, dealer prices, and catalog values align, confidence increases.
 When they diverge significantly, investigate why—you might find opportunity or warning signs.

 The “right” price is what a willing buyer pays a willing seller.
 Auction and dealer prices both represent valid transactions between willing parties.
 Neither is more “true” than the other—they’re different market mechanisms serving different needs.
 Understanding both helps you navigate the market more effectively.